casper-ecosystem/hello-world/README.md

     --chain-name casper-net-1 \
     --secret-key [KEY PATH]/secret_key.pem \
     --payment-amount 5000000000000 \
-    --session-path [CONTRACT PATH]/contract.wasm
+    --session-path [CONTRACT PATH]/contract.wasm \
+    --session-arg "value:string='hello world'"
 ```

-After the deploy is successful, you can view the changes in the faucet account details.
+After the deploy is successful, you can view the new NamedKey `special_value` in the faucet account details.